 If you're here now, chances are you're serious about making a difference in your life.
 If you or a loved one have a drinking problem and want to stop, then researching things like alcohol withdrawal is an excellent step to prepare yourself for the future.

 Becoming an alcoholic is easy; learning how to stop drinking takes work and diligence.
+Once cannot suddenly stop drinking without going through withdrawal.
 This guide will walk you through the stages of alcohol withdrawal.

-We’re a professional alcohol rehab where we treat hundreds of clients who were alcoholics.
+We're a professional alcohol rehab where we treat hundreds of clients alcohol addictions.
 But using some of these methods (and other strategies), many of them are sober today.